adelenechen/PracticeWebsite/README.md

 _that's it_
 ![image](https://user-images.githubusercontent.com/114519442/192608488-fe642298-a5e3-40ff-a3f7-c70cd34752b0.png)
-Here's a screenshot because all of they could be copyrighted or something
+Here's a screenshot because all of them could be copyrighted or something